 Teams Rooms brings the Teams meeting experience into physical conference rooms through dedicated hardware (meeting displays, cameras, speakers, compute devices) with a room-specific licence.

-Teams Rooms Basic (free, up to 25 rooms): Provides the core Teams Rooms experience for up to 25 rooms: join and host Teams meetings, share content, use camera and audio, and manage rooms through the Teams admin centre.
+Teams Rooms Basic (free, up to 25 rooms).
+Provides the core Teams Rooms experience: join and host Teams meetings, share content, use camera and audio, and manage rooms through the Teams admin centre.
 The 25-room limit makes this appropriate for small organisations or pilot deployments.

 Teams Premium is an add-on licence that provides advanced meeting features beyond what is included in standard Teams (whether through M365 or standalone).

-What Teams Premium includes: Intelligent meeting recap (AI-generated meeting notes, action items, and topics), live translations for captions (40+ languages in real time), custom branded meeting templates (organisation-specific branding, disclaimers, watermarks), advanced meeting protection (watermarking for shared content, who-can-record restrictions, end-to-end encryption for meetings), virtual appointments with SMS notifications and queue management, advanced webinar features (custom registration, speaker bios, waitlists), custom together mode scenes, and advanced RTMP-in for streaming meetings to external platforms.
+What Teams Premium includes.
+Intelligent meeting recap (AI-generated meeting notes, action items, and topics), live translations for captions (40+ languages in real time), custom branded meeting templates (organisation-specific branding, watermarks), advanced meeting protection (watermarking for shared content, who-can-record restrictions, end-to-end encryption for meetings), virtual appointments with SMS notifications and queue management, advanced webinar features (custom registration, speaker bios, waitlists), custom together mode scenes, and advanced RTMP-in for streaming.

-The commercial evaluation: Teams Premium at $10/user/month is a significant per-user investment.
+The commercial evaluation.
+Teams Premium at $10/user/month is a significant per-user investment.
 For 5,000 users, the annual cost is $600,000.
-The features that drive the most value — intelligent meeting recap and live translated captions — are increasingly expected as standard capabilities in the era of AI-enhanced collaboration tools.
 Organisations should evaluate Teams Premium against three criteria: (1) does the organisation conduct enough meetings where AI recaps provide measurable time savings?
 (2) does the organisation have multilingual teams where live translation enables participation that would otherwise not occur?
 (3) does the organisation have compliance or security requirements that mandate meeting watermarking, encryption, or branded templates?
 If two or more criteria are met, Teams Premium may justify the investment.
 If only one is met, a targeted deployment (licensing Premium only for the affected user groups) is more cost-effective than enterprise-wide deployment.
-See Copilot and AI feature ROI measurement.
+See our Copilot Licensing Differences guide for the Copilot overlap analysis.

 The Decision Framework: Which Teams Path Is Right?